 The MPPAL is a professional program.
-Students are expected to attend all classes.
+We believe that in participating in seminar discussions, group work, simulations and other exercises is critical to the MPPAL experience.
+Students are therefore expected to attend all classes.
 Course instructors are under no obligation to re-teach material that has been taught during a regularly scheduled class.

 a) A Weeknight Class: